Skip to contents

 )

-# Save the outputOptionsSpatial R data frame to a SyncroSim Datasheet
+# Save the outputOptionsSpatial R data frame to a SyncroSim datasheet

 saveDatasheet(myScenario, outputOptionsSpatial, "stsim_OutputOptionsSpatial")